binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 The “outside” vulnerability can be mitigated by the implementation of Li-Fi (Light Fidelity) systems.
 Li-Fi transmits high-speed data using visible light communication (VLC), and as the light waves cannot penetrate walls, external access becomes virtually impossible.
 Li-Fi APs also have an inherently short range, which is essentially diffused by windows.
 The [speed benefits](http://www.sciencealert.com/li-fi-tested-in-the-real-world-for-the-first-time-is-100-times-faster-than-wi-fi) of Li-Fi are also compelling, many times faster than current Wi-Fi speeds.

-I usually use a passphrase of about 40 characters long, made up of random characters including a mix of alphanumeric, upper case, lower case and symbols.
+I usually use a pass-phrase of about 40 characters long, made up of random characters including a mix of alphanumeric, upper case, lower case and symbols.
 For some people this can be a little awkward.
-For those abiding by best practises of using password vaults, it should actually be easier than typing a short pass-phrase, because they will be copy and pasted from the safe.
+For those abiding by the best practises of using password vaults, it should actually be easier than typing a short pass-phrase, because they will be copied and pasted from the safe.
 In this case, there is no convenience lost.
-If such long passphrases feel inconvenient for users, it should compell them to use a password vault (which they should already be doing).
+If such long pass-phrases feel inconvenient for users, it should compel them to use a password vault (which they should already be doing).

 The [Transient Devices](#physical-countermeasures-transient-devices) section may also be of interest.